-Typical freeway fare includes fast food, microwave-ready service station options, bags of chips, and lots of sodas, but with a little bit of effort and willpower, you can navigate your way around the junk food and maintain your healthy diet while on a long road trip.
+Typical freeway fare includes fast food, microwave-ready service station options -- bags of chips, and lots of sodas -- but you can navigate your way around the junk food and maintain your healthy diet.

 Breakfast at a Restaurant